JordanYChu/RecyclingTracker/README.md

 # RecylingTracker
-An application that helps track how much one has recycled throughout the day
+An application that helps track how much one has recycled throughout the day.

+## Features
+- Count recycled items throughout day
+- Global counter for total recycled products and milestones
+- Goals for specific products recycled

+## Pages
+### Home
+Add the number of items recycled.
+Display the current number of recycled items on the day as well as a goal set out.

+## Goals
+Outline of all items collected so far and achievements for individual recycled items (Ie. 100 recycled bottle achievement).

+## History
+Look through individual days and potentitally edit them if needed.
+On this page, there will be a more simpified graph showing the progress for each day.